dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Blocks
 ======

-A :term:`block` is a group of statements.
+A :drm:`block` is a group of statements.
 As with other control structures, it may return a value.
 A simple block might appear as follows: